helm/charts/stable/keycloak/README.md

 For high availability, Keycloak should be run with multiple replicas (`keycloak.replicas > 1`).
 WildFly uses Infinispan for caching.
 These caches can be replicated across all instances forming a cluster.
-If `keycloak.replicas > 1`, the WildFly CLI script `keycloak.cli.discovery` adds JGroups' [JDBC_PING](http://www.jgroups.org/javadoc/org/jgroups/protocols/JDBC_PING.html) for cluster discovery and Keycloak is started with `--server-config standalone-ha.xml`.
+If `keycloak.replicas > 1`, JGroups' DNS_PING is configured for cluster discovery and Keycloak is started with `--server-config standalone-ha.xml`.

 ## Why StatefulSet?